 At Your Seminar

 This is where the magic happens.
 This is where we impart our wisdom, experience and definitive expertise.
 Don’t expect to fall asleep.
 We’ll be keeping the presentation animated.
 Because our seminars are designed to build upon previous material, you won’t want to miss anything.
-Enjoy the continental breakfast spread, unlimited coffee and beverages, and just when you think your head is ready to explode, we’ll break between 12:00-1:00PM for a catered lunch where you can relax, network with other attendees, or just fuel up for the next session.
+Enjoy the continental breakfast spread, unlimited coffee and beverages, and just when you think your head is ready to explode, we’ll break between 12:00-1:00PM for lunch so you can relax, network with other attendees, or just refuel for the next session.
 Depending on the pace, number of questions, and whether there is lab time involved, we’ll usually finished up each day between 4:30-5:30PM.
 Use the evening however you choose, but come back the next day refreshed and ready for more…we will be!

 Some suggestions to make your time at the seminar as comfortable as possible:

 - Arrive on time.
 We start promptly at 9:00AM with “check-in” on the first day starting at approximately 8:30AM

 - Dress casual.
 Jeans and t-shirts are perfectly appropriate.
 Bring a sweater/sweatshirt in case the room is too cold

 - We’ll provide you almost everything you can think of.
 Breakfast, an unlimited supply of beverages and snacks, handouts, pen, paper, etc. If there’s something else you need while you’re there, just ask!